Postgraduate Course: Climate Change Mitigation (online) (PGGE11207)

 On completion of this course, the student will be able to:

-- Understand global, national and local climate change mitigation policies and measures at a high-level, including projected emissions and targets
+- Understand global, national and local climate change mitigation policies at a high-level and be familiar with non-CO2 greenhouse gases and their mitigation.

 'Geoengineering the Climate' (Royal Society)